 The positioning of the Pitt players was vital to the play and well executed.
 Wright was often on the weak-side as a threat to cut to the basket.
 Newkirk or Patterson usually initiated the action off the screen set by Artis, while the other spaced out on the strong-side wing ready to shoot.
 Given their ability to knock down perimeter shots, their defender couldn't commit to help in an attempt to cut off the dribble penetration.

 It put a lot pressure on how the defense would handle the high screen-and-rolls set by Zanna and/or Artis.
 Without help on the back line, and because no Panther player was in either corner, switching on the screen-and-roll would result in a footrace between a guard/forward against a frontcourt player of Wake Forest to the basket.

-Artis is shooting 43.5% on his 2-point jumpers this season, second on the team to Wright; 45.1% of his shot attempts are 2-point jumpers, also second on the team to Wright - per Hoops Math.
+Artis is shooting 43.5% on his two-point jumpers this season, second on the team to Wright; 45.1% of his shot attempts are two-point jumpers, also second on the team to Wright - per Hoops-Math.

 Important because it didn't allow a Wake Forest defender to come from the corner to challenge the shot or try and take a charge.
 Any defender helping from the wing would more than likely have to go over-the-top to try and make a play on the ball, and more than likely, pick up a foul.